MileHacker Logo

 • Otara Market: South Auckland, open Saturday mornings.
 Rich cultural experience with traditional foods, clothing, handicrafts, and live music.

 • La Cigale French Market: Parnell / Britomart, weekends.
-European-style market for gourmet food, fresh produce, and artisanal goods.
+European-style market for fine food, fresh produce, and artisanal goods.

 • Avondale Market: Sunday mornings.
 Large, diverse market for fresh produce, second-hand goods, and ethnic foods.